KeithG33/ChessBot-Battleground/README.md

 3. Additionally, an `example_sf_datagen.ipynb` exists to show how one might add data to the dataset.
 Unfortunately stockfish is slow so this is a hopeful crumb that I leave for the crowd

+#### 4. Leaderboard
+Share your model results on the train and test set and the best architectures can fight it out on a leaderboard!

 <!--
 **2. Training**